 - ax (matplotlib.axes.Axes) The axes on which we should plot. - direction (int) The direction of the lattice along which we should mark the idenitified sites.
-If None, mark it along all directions with periodic boundary conditions. - cylinder_axis (bool) Whether to plot the cylinder axis as well. - origin (None / np.ndarray) The origin starting from where we mark the identified sites.
+If None, mark it along all directions with periodic boundary conditions. - shift (None / np.ndarray) The origin starting from where we mark the identified sites.
 Defaults to the first entry of unit_cell_positions. - kwargs Keyword arguments for the used ax.plot.

 - ax (matplotlib.axes.Axes) The axes on which we should plot. - coupling (list of (u1, u2, dx)) By default (None), use self. pairs['nearest_neighbors'].
-Specifies the connections to be plotted; iteating over lattice indices (i0, i1, ...), we plot a connection from the site (i0, i1, ..., u1) to the site (i0+dx[0], i1+dx[1], ..., u2), taking into account the boundary conditions. - wrap (bool) If True, wrap - kwargs Further keyword arguments given to ax.plot().
+Specifies the connections to be plotted; iteating over lattice indices (i0, i1, ...), we plot a connection from the site (i0, i1, ..., u1) to the site (i0+dx[0], i1+dx[1], ..., u2), taking into account the boundary conditions. - kwargs Further keyword arguments given to ax.plot().